 I took delight in doing it that way.

-She worked quietly until one day, she claimed, when a cashier failed to show up for work and she was instructed to pick up the slack.
+She worked quietly until one day, she claimed, when a cashier failed to show up for work, and she received instructions to fill in.

 She was shocked to find a letter of praise from an enthusiastic client she didn’t know in one of the major publications.